glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 If you want a web app, you're going to have to use Javascript, html, and some css for styling

-If you want to build an iphone app, you're going to need swing
+If you want to build an iphone app, you're going to need SWIFT

 If you want an andoird app you're going to need java